 Ghana has acute water security and governance problems, which translates into inefficient water services and poor maintenance.
 Environmental issues of water pollution due to illegal activities and increasing drought are significant and seasonal shortage of water leads, for example, to temporary closure of some schools and other facilities in the country.
 A particular case of high treatment cost due to pollution from human activities and urban water shortage is the Weija Dam that supplies western Accra’s population.

 The main cause of the Weija Dam problem is encroachment into the catchment with informal housing, agriculture, fishing and other land-based economic activities, the eviction of which will cost estimated $3 million to effect by the government.
-The pilot project will provide improved information to government and utility decision makers by organizing the spatial data sets for telling the real story.
+The pilot project provides improved information to government and utility decision makers by organizing the spatial data sets for telling the real story.
 The output of the project will be used for a multi-party conference on how to most effectively improve water governance and water security systems associated with the Weija Dam.
 The Pilot project outcomes will then be extended to other regions of Ghana.

 Improving drinking water quality in Bangladesh

-Arsenic contamination of groundwater has been an emerging global challenge for safe drinking water management.
+bangledesh Arsenic contamination of groundwater has been an emerging global challenge for safe drinking water management.
 Arsenic is a carcinogen which can cause various kinds of cancers and cardiovascular, neurological and other diseases.
 Approximately, 30-60 million people may be at the risk of drinking arsenic contaminated water in Bangladesh.
 About 46% of the installed arsenic safe water technologies were not functioning due to the problems related to its designs, and/or operation and maintenance problems.

 The pilot project will develop an appropriate system for safe drinking water supply among 14,000 of the poorest rural populations in 80% arsenic contaminated Muladi sub-district.
 The challenges are to: (i) provide safe drinking water among selected priority 14000 people in one/first year based on development of community water technologies from surface-water, groundwater and/or rainwater sources and (ii) develop an empowered women based network for operations of the system and also for community health education about safe drinking water.
 Longer term, the project objective is to develop and promote a continuing drinking water development mechanism for poor communities by linking the project to an existing networking institution.